CrOss-diffusion equations in MOving DOmains

 Clément Cancès, Virginie Ehrlacher, Laurent Monasse, Finite volumes for the Stefan-Maxwell cross-diffusion system, (2020), pdf

-Clément Cancès, Benoît Gaudeul, Entropy diminishing finite volume approximation of a cross-diffusion system, (2019), pdf
+Clément Cancès, Benoît Gaudeul, A convergent entropy diminishing finite volume scheme for a cross-diffusion system, SIAM Journal on Numerical Analysis 58 (5), 2020, p.
+2684-2710, pdf

 Virginie Ehrlacher, Tony Lelièvre, Pierre Monmarché, Adaptive force biasing algorithms: new convergence results and tensor approximations of the bias, (2019), pdf